The Ultimate Las Vegas Honeymoon

 Eat at Acclaimed Restaurants

 "Vegas is great for foodies," says Siegal, who points out that many famous American chefs have opened outposts near each other in Vegas.
 "You can dine at the restaurant of a famous chef from Chicago one night, another from LA the next night, and one from New York City the next."
 One such experience she recommends is dinner at E By Jose Andres in the Cosmopolitan Hotel, which includes 20 "small, creative, delicious courses."
 If steak is your thing, don't miss the real Kobe beef at SW Steakhouse at Wynn Las Vegas.
-Siegal also suggests booking a foodie tour offering guidance on where to eat while in town.
+Siegal also suggests booking a Las Vegas food tour offering guidance on where to eat while in town.

 Soak Up Culture

-Art-lovers can check out the city's 18-block downtown Arts District via a tour.
+Art-lovers can check out the city's 18-block downtown Arts District with a tour.
 North of the Arts District, the growing Cultural Corridor of downtown Las Vegas includes The Neon Museum, which traces the history of neon signs in the city.
 Along with traditional museums, history buffs will enjoy The Underground Speakeasy and Distillery at The Mob Museum downtown.
 Car enthusiasts can see more than 30 vintage Shelby vehicles at the 15,000-square-foot Shelby Heritage Center.

 See Vegas From the Sky